PROPERTY VS INVESTMENTS

 With investments you get slightly more favourable treatment.
-Dividend payments from shares as income are taxed with a 10% tax credit, which is lower than the standard basic rate income tax.
+Dividend payments from shares as income are taxed at a lower level than the standard basic rate income tax.
 Capital gains tax works in the same way, although it is easier to buy and sell investments regularly to avoid having to pay capital gains tax, or at least reduce the burden.
 You can also invest via an ISA, which means that your income and gains will be tax-free.

 Getting the tenants to pay your expenses

 One major benefit of property vs investments is the fact that you can get tenants in to pay your mortgage and other expenses.
 This can mean that over time a relatively modest investment can grow and achieve an income.
 This is not possible with investments.
 However, it should always be remembered that it is possible to make a loss on property investing.
 Some people find themselves in the situation where multiple investment properties lose money each month. if your costs outweigh the rent available, you could find yourself in trouble fast.
 When you add this to the difficulties in selling property, this investment could end up costing you money.
 The lesson here is to build in some slack to your calculations.

 Gearing is the way that you can leverage your investment capital to borrow and boost your returns.
 In a rising property market it can be a great investment.
 Here are some figures which show gearing in action:

 If the property rises in value to £110,000 your £25,000 initial investment is now worth £35,000.
 This ignores all costs and taxes.
 This is a growth of 40%.